Skip to main content

 1. Collecting Rent

-Collecting monthly payments is a basic responsibility for a property owner.
-As such, it’s usually among the first responsibilities that a landlord delegates to a property management company.
+Collecting monthly payments is a basic property management responsibility for a property owner.
+As such, it’s usually among the first responsibilities that a landlord delegates to a property management company and their property manager.

 Aside from collecting rent, property managers can also be useful in three other aspects.
 One, they can help owners set the right rent.
 The right monthly cost attracts the right residents.
 A property manager uses various strategies, one of which includes looking at the property’s location and analyzing comparable properties to set the rent.

 house calculator rentTwo, a property manager can help you collect rent.
 A good property manager provides easy and convenient rent collection systems to their tenants.
-In addition, they educate their tenants on any rent-related issues, such as when and how rent is due, the grace period length, and late-fee amount.
+In addition, a good property manager educates their tenants on any rent-related issues, such as when and how rent is due, the grace period length, and late-fee amount.

 A property manager can help owners collect rent.
 A good property manager provides easy and convenient payment collection systems to their tenants.
 In addition, they educate their tenants on any rent-related issues, such as when and how it is due, the grace period length, and late-fee amount.